 Install an on-demand (or tankless) hot water heater.
 These types of hot water heaters only heat water when you need it.Click here to read an article that will show you how to find rebates on appliance and energy efficiency updates to your home.

 The search is based on your zip code and the rebates will be tailored to the specific area that you live in.

 You can save $128 per 100 watt light bulb equivalent over the life of the LED light by making the switch.

 This photo, provided by USA Today, shows the amount you will save per light bulb for each a 60-watt bulb that you replace.

 6. Low Flow Water Conservation Kit:

-Install a water conservation kit, which can be found at the Sustainability Shop.
+Install a water conservation kit.
 The water conservation kit is very inexpensive and includes low flow shower showerheads and faucet converters.
 This kit can save you up to 12,000 gallons of water per year (household of 4).

 The Duck Brand is a winner in the do-it-yourself insulation industry.
 The kit allows you to cover five 3′ x 5′ windows.